Refused a refund on your holiday? Refused a refund on your flight? Do you book a holiday?

 You do NOT have to accept this.
 However, do consider it if you can.
 The travel sector has obviously been hugely hit by this pandemic and there is a high risk of companies folding if they refund everyone immediately and it will help cashflow if they can retain some payments.
 The International Air Transport Association (IATA) says that the sector is looking at a loss of $252bn (£202bn) should the lockdown last three months.

-The CAA was not been clear on whether you will be covered by ATOL protection should the company fall into administration.
+The CAA was not clear on whether you will be covered by ATOL protection should the company fall into administration.
 However, if the voucher is worded correctly you will retain the ATOL cover should the airline fall into administration before you have used it.
 This means that even if the airline fails you will still get your money back.
 You should also be able to claim a refund if you cannot use the voucher and you should ensure that this is part of the agreement.

 It would not provide a comment despite a number of requests to do so.